-- 1. Red blood cells (the cells that carry oxygen) - These make up a little less than half of the body's total blood volume. - They are filled with hemoglobin, the protein that picks up oxygen from the lungs and takes it around the body.
+- 1. Red blood cells (RBCs) are the cells that carry oxygen.
+These cells: - O Make up a little less than half of the body's total blood volume. - Are filled with hemoglobin, the protein that picks up oxygen from the lungs and takes it around the body.
 It binds with carbon dioxide (CO2) and removes it from the cells and then brings it back to the lungs.
 When a person exhales (breathes out), the CO2 is removed from the lungs. - 2.
-Platelets (cells that help blood to clot) - These are small cells (one-tenth the size of red blood cells). - They help stop bleeding from an injury or cut. - They stick to the torn surface of the vessel, clump together and plug up the bleeding site.
-They form a clot with the help of proteins, such as fibrin, and electrolytes, such as calcium. - 3.
-White blood cells (WBCs).
-These are the cells that fight infections.
+Platelets (the cells that help blood to clot) - These are small cells (one-tenth the size of RBCs). - $\,\circ\,$ They help stop bleeding from an injury or cut. - They stick to the torn surface of the vessel, clump together and plug up the bleeding site.
+They form a clot with the help of proteins, such as fibrin, and electrolytes, such as calcium.

+- 3. White blood cells (WBCs) are the cells that fight infections.
 They include: - Neutrophils and monocytes.
 These cells, called "phagocytes," ingest and destroy bacteria and fungi.
-Unlike red blood cells and platelets, monocytes can leave the bloodstream and enter tissues to attack invading organisms and fight off infection. - Eosinophils and basophils.
-These WBCs respond to allergens or parasites. - Lymphocytes.
+Unlike RBCs and platelets, monocytes can leave the bloodstream and enter tissues to attack invading organisms and fight off infection. - O Eosinophils and basophils.
+These WBCs respond to allergens or parasites. - O Lymphocytes.
 These WBCs, found mostly in the lymph nodes, spleen and lymphatic channels, are a key part of the immune system.
 Some enter the bloodstream.
 There are three major types of lymphocytes: - T lymphocytes (T cells) - B lymphocytes (B cells) - Natural killer cells (NK cells)